GOP report skewers Cummings over contempt push against Trump officials

 The Supreme Court is slated to decide whether the 2020 census can include a question about citizenship, after the Commerce Department said last May that the question would be added in response to a request made by the Justice Department in December 2017, when Jeff Sessions was serving as attorney general.

-The census count is required by the Constitution, and its results are used to determine federal spending, as well as the number of congressional seats allocated to each state for the next decade, as well as the number of electoral votes available from each state.
+The census count is required by the Constitution, and its results are used to determine federal spending, as well as the number of congressional seats allocated to each state for the next decade and the number of electoral votes available from each state.

 Republicans largely supported the additional census question as a logical step.
 Democrats say the inclusion of such a question amounts to an effort to intimidate immigrant communities and siphon money and electoral power away from them.